What to Do With Kids in Austin in September

 If you love live music, HAAM day is going to be your favorite day of the year, with more than 250 live music performances all over the city for free!
 The HAAM organization provides access to healthcare for Austin’s working musicians.

-This free, family-friendly concert series is back for the fall months, starting with San Gabriel and Rosie Flores at Mueller Lake Park in September!
+This free, family-friendly concert series is back for the fall months at Mueller Lake Park in September!
+Artists TBA.

 September Events in Austin